Seven Magic Mountains

 Getting to Seven Magic Mountains from Las Vegas and Los Angeles

-From Las Vegas: Follow I-15 S to Sloan Rd (exit 25).
+Getting to Seven Magic Mountains from Las Vegas: Follow I-15 S to Sloan Rd (exit 25).
 Turn left (east) to Las Vegas Boulevard.
-Drive approximately 7 miles south on Las Vegas Blvd. and the artwork will appear on your left (east).
+Drive approximately 7 miles south on Las Vegas Blvd., and the artwork will appear on your left (east).

-From Los Angeles: Drive north on I-15 to Jean, NV (exit 12).
+Getting to Seven Magic Mountains from Los Angeles: Drive north on I-15 to Jean, NV (exit 12).
 Turn right (east) on NV-161 toward Las Vegas Blvd.
-Drive approximately 5 miles north on Las Vegas Blvd. and the artwork will appear on your right (east).
+Drive approximately 5 miles north on Las Vegas Blvd., and the artwork will appear on your right (east).

 Seven Magic Mountains is pretty exposed and can be particularly warm during the summer months when temperatures are often above 100 degrees.
 Remember to pack plenty of water and snacks, along with sunscreen and a hat.
 Keep an eye out for wildlife living in and around the area, especially protected species like the desert tortoise.
 And of course, please don’t destroy the artwork by climbing on it, attempting to move it, or defacing it (it’s a crime to do so!)
 Lastly, remember to Leave No Trace whenever possible—pack it in, pack it out!

 Seven Magic Mountains is open daily from sunrise to sunset.
 For questions on the installation and Ugo Rondinone’s work, get in touch with the Nevada Museum of Art at (775) 329-3333.